 Bronchiolitis is most common in babies and young children.

 Although it has similar symptoms to asthma, bronchiolitis is a different condition and needs different treatment.

 When to see your doctor about bronchiolitis symptoms

 - is breathing very fast or has irregular breathing

 - is coughing and distressed

-- has difficulty feeding.
+- has difficulty feeding

-Give your child smaller but more frequent feeds (for example, feed your baby every hour rather than every three hours), and make sure that he drinks plenty of fluids (for example, breastmilk or formula).
-Give your child paracetamol according to directions if he has a fever.
-Ensure that your child rests as much as possible.
+Give your child smaller but more frequent feeds – for example, feed your baby every hour rather than every three hours.
+Make sure your child drinks plenty of fluids – for example, breastmilk or formula.
+Give your child paracetamol according to directions if she has a fever.
+Ensure that your child gets as much rest as possible.

 Make sure your child is in a smoke-free environment.
-Also, avoid contact with other babies in the first few days because bronchiolitis is an infectious disease.
+Also avoid contact with other babies in the first few days, because bronchiolitis is an infectious disease.

-Antibiotics aren’t normally given because bronchiolitis is caused by a virus, and antibiotics don’t cure viruses.
+You child doesn’t need antibiotics, because bronchiolitis is caused by a virus, and antibiotics don’t cure viruses.